AyakaTakahashi/MySterterKit-Vue/README.md

 ## What the functions
 - Customer management
   - List page: Show all of the customers and could search.
- - Register page: Could register the new customer(upload the picture and postcode search function are included)
+  - Register page: Could register the new customer
   - Edit page: Could edit the customer information
   - Also could delete the customer, jump into the treatment list page related to the customer.
-- Treatment management
- - List page: Show all of the treatment and filter by customer id.
- - Register page: Could register the new treatment
- - Edit page: Could edit the treatment details.
 - Menu management(master page)
   - List page: Show all of the menus
   - Register page: Could register the new menu
   - Edit page: Could edit the treatment details.
+ - Todo management
+  - List page: Show all of the todos
+  - Register page: Could register the new todo
+  - Edit page: Could edit the todo
+  - Also could delete the todos

 https://github.com/AyakaTakahashi/MySterterKit-Vue/assets/122336381/7ab9f739-daa9-44b6-aa09-d262c13504b9